 CETL makes professional development funding available for attendance at conferences, presents professional development workshops and provides mentoring for new and non-tenured faculty.
 In addition, CETL staff provides individual support for faculty use of technology in the classroom.

-CETL is also building a collection of books and journals related to pedagogy and professional development, and the Center is archiving on DVD every workshop and lecture that CETL sponsors.
+CETL is also building a collection of books and journals related to pedagogy and professional development, and the RCC Multi-Media Production Center is archiving major CETL presentations.

 CETL Professional Development Workshops:

 The CETL Distinguished Faculty Lecture Series provides an opportunity to learn from the life's work of some of RCC's most experienced and honored faculty.
 Recent lectures Adventures, Encounters & Human Rights, Cyberbullying and Electronic Aggression, and Psycho-historical Patterns of Modern and Post-Modern Terrorism.

 This series, initiated in 2011, showcases the expertise of faculty in areas of practical concern to both the College and Rockland County communities.
 Topics have included cyber-security, hydrofracturing, police interactions with the public and slowing the aging process.